William Littleton Harris: Career

 Harris became as a circuit judge in 1853, and in 1856 helped write the Mississippi code of 1857.

 In 1858 Harris was appointed by Governor John J. McRae to a seat on the Mississippi High Court of Errors and Appeals vacated by the resignation of Ephraim S. Fisher.

 His best-known opinion was Mitchell v.
 Wells, decided in 1859.
 The case prohibited a formerly enslaved woman from inheriting from the estate of her white father.

 In essence, it held that once someone was a slave in Mississippi she would always be considered a slave, even though her father (and owner) had taken her to Ohio and freed her.
 The case illustrates the extreme southern position; it illustrates the uncompromising nature of southern law on the eve of Civil War.

 In 1860 President James Buchanan tendered him the appointment to a seat on the Supreme Court of the United States, but Harris declined "because of the impending secession".

 Civil War

-Instead of taking a seat on the Supreme Court, Harris took a position as a commissioner, in which he was appointed by Georgia by Mississippi Governor, John J. Pettus.
+Instead of taking a seat on the Supreme Court, Harris took a position as a commissioner to Georgia, in which he was appointed by Mississippi Governor, John J. Pettus.